West Virginia EBT Deposit Schedule for 2025

 Request an Emergency Issuance or Recalculate Your Case

-Buy Food-Producing Seeds and Plants
+Purchase Food-Producing Seeds and Plants

 Track Your EBT Balance and Earn Cashback with Benny

-The Benny app helps you see your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.
-To begin, link your EBT card to the app.
-After a purchase, scan your receipt to receive cashback on SNAP-eligible items.
+Benny is an app that shows your EBT balance in real time and provides cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
+This feature can be a great help between your West Virginia EBT payment schedule.

-Download Benny to take control of your funds and get more from your EBT benefits.
+To start, link your EBT card to the app.
+After a purchase, scan your receipt to receive cash back on SNAP-eligible items.
+Download Benny to take control of your expenses and get more from your EBT benefits.

 SHARE